moeinkolivand/code_challenge_abrarvan/readme.md

 # SMS Gateway Service

-**Note**: This is a code challenge implementation with limited development time.
-Due to the tight deadline, comprehensive unit tests were not included, though the architecture is designed to be easily testable with proper dependency injection and interface-based design.
+**Note**: This project was developed as part of a code challenge with limited time.
+Because of the tight deadline, comprehensive unit tests were not included, and code was pushed directly to the main branch.
+The provider design has been completed, and two third-party services are used for simulation.
+Currently, only the health check and SMS sending routes are implemented; other APIs are not yet available

 ## Provider Design
 The SMS provider system follows a flexible interface-based design pattern.